FutureInfinite/Kyozo/README.md

 # Kyozo

-- Following has been requested
+•	The following has been requested

-There is a classic employee table id, department_id , salary - all numeric fields. id - primary key

-we need to select 5 department_ids
-with maximum total employees salary
+There is a classic employee table id, department_id, salary - all numeric fields. id - primary key we need to select 5 department_ids with the maximum total employees salary smth like select department_id from (select department_id, sum(salary) salary from employee group by department_id) a where a.salary = (select max(salary) from (select department_id, sum(salary) salary from employee group by department_id) b);

-smth like
-select department_id
-from (select department_id, sum(salary) salary
-from  employee
-group by department_id) a
-where a.salary = (select max(salary) from (select department_id, sum(salary) salary
-from  employee
-group by department_id) b);

-it works but it's far from being optimal

-could you please provide 2 queries:
+it works but it's far from being optimal could you please provide 2 queries:
 1.	using CTE
 2.	without using CTE, the simplest possible one

 ---
 - Will start with the specific data model
-  - The data is configured as folows
+  - The data is configured as follows
     - Department ID - assume int
     - salary        - double
     - ID            - int (assume not large number of salaries)
 - This is a simple DB
-- First point I'd make is that this does not appear top be an employee table - but an employee salary table
+- First point I'd make is that this does not appear to be an employee table - but an employee salary table

 ## Preparation